Individual Courses

 Anderson Center

 Identification of the various stages of life from conception to death.
-Examination of the perspectives of various developmental theorists and their role in historical, contemporary, and controversial issues.
+Examination of the perspectives of various developmental theorists and their roles in historical, contemporary, and controversial issues.
 Analysis of the biosocial, cognitive, and psychosocial domains and their contribution to human development while maintaining a focus on individual differences.
 PQ: PSYC100.
 FF: CAPS Goal Area 5.

 Number of credits: 4